 How to store external assets

 I then have Blender setup to use absolute paths by default.
 This way, I am free to move the Blend files around and they won’t lose contact with external assets.
 With relative file paths, I would lose the link between the assets and blend file if I moved either the assets or the blend file.
-With absolute paths I am able to move the blend file without loosing track of the library.
+With absolute paths I can move the blend file without losing track of the library.